HanaokaYuzu/NovelAI-API/README.md

 ### Concurrent Generation

 By default, NovelAI only allows one concurrent generating task at a time.
-However, this wrapper provides the ability to **run two concurrent generating tasks at a time** by sending requests to API and web backend respectively.
+However, this wrapper provides the ability to **simultaneously run two concurrent generating tasks** by sending requests to API and web backend respectively.

 Note that API and web backend both have limit on concurrent generation.
 Therefore, running more than two concurrent tasks will result in a `429 Too Many Requests` error.

+[Full usage example](https://github.com/HanaokaYuzu/NovelAI-API/blob/master/docs/concurrent_generation.py) is provided under `/docs`.

 ```python
 async def task_api():